Game Content Usage Rules

 - Where someone is trying to use Game Content to promote their commercial venture (even just a commercial website), they need our permission to do this.
-For example, "promoting a commercial venture" includes someone else enrolling in the Youtube partner program and making money distributing your Items.
 That is not allowed today unless that person has a commercial license from us, and so far, we haven't given anyone permission to do this.
 We'll let you know if we do.

 - You can't use any of Microsoft's trademarked logos or names except in the ways described in the pages linked from www.microsoft.com/trademarks.

 - In addition, your Items may not use the name of the Microsoft Game in their title to give the impression that Microsoft is the source of the Item, or authorized or endorsed the Item.
 Items that make referential use of our titles are fine, for example, “Let’s Play Forza Motorsport 5” or “Tips and Strategies for Halo 5.”
 Using the Game title to tag your Item on social media is fine.
 We also don't object to "Red vs. Blue" or "Operation Chastity".
 But we may object to "Halo: Covenant Strike," for example, if it could be confused as something Microsoft produced or licensed, or if it could be mistaken as an official part of the Game.
 We just want to make sure consumers don't get confused.